alphagov/govuk-developer-docs/source/manual/kibana.html.md

 Press the "Play" icon to run the query, whose results will appear in the panel on the right.
 You'll see a `hits` array for each matching record, and also an `aggregations` object where your aggregations are grouped into `buckets`.
 From here it should be quite simple to count the number of unique IPs.

-## Syslog program names

-If you're looking for specific program outputs, use `syslog_program:FOO`:

-- `audispd`: This is used to see all audit logs from various servers.
-You can refer to README for searching particular types of audit logs.
-The program name with combination of source_host and message can be helped for looking at various specific audit log lines on a server.
-- `clamd`
-- `cron`
-- `govuk_sync_mirror`: Records information from govuk_sync_mirror script
-- `puppet-agent`: Records output for govuk_puppet script on various servers
-- `puppet-master`
-- `smokey`

 ## Gotchas